JaeS-Lee/Toxicology-data-analysis-using-R-RNA-Seq-/Chapter 01) Analyzing with edgeR and visualization of DEGs/README.md

 In this chapter, I will show how to analyze RNA-Seq raw data which was simply preprocessed using dplyr packages.

-First, the method how to analyze raw count data with edgeR will be shown.
+Firstly, the method how to analyze raw count data with edgeR will be shown.

-Second, based on the result, raw dataset and DEG dataset will be seperated and saved.
+Secondly, based on the result, raw dataset and DEG dataset will be seperated and saved.

 Lastly, visualization the results above using volcano plots and Venn diagrams will be shown.